 Even in Puglia, Zeppola is prepared in a particular way during the feast of San Giuseppe, becoming the typical dessert of the holiday and the homage to fathers on Father's Day.
 The traditional Apulian zeppola stands out for being fried in lard, following a recipe that includes water, lard, salt, flour and grated lemon, as well as eggs.
 Zeppole are filled with custard and traditional black cherries in syrup, although variants with chocolate or oven-baked versions are also widespread, which are decidedly healthier.

-Accompanied by a glass of Moscato di Trani fresh, they offer a unique tasting experience.
+Accompanied by a glass of Moscato di Trani fresh, they offer a unique experience.